|

 Instructions

-1. Prepare the vegetables: Place the diced sweet potatoes and sliced red bell peppers in the bottom of a 5-quart or larger slow cooker.
-Pour the water and freshly squeezed lime juice evenly over the vegetables.
+1. Prepare the vegetables: Place the diced sweet potatoes and sliced bell peppers in the bottom of a 5-quart or larger slow cooker.
+Pour the water and lime juice over the top to keep vegetables moist during cooking.

-2. Mix the spices: In a small bowl, combine the curry powder, smoked paprika, ground cumin, ground chili powder, and kosher salt.
-This will form the spice blend for the chicken.
+2. Mix the spice blend: In a small bowl, combine curry powder, smoked paprika, cumin, chili powder, and kosher salt.
+This will season both the chicken and the slow cooker dish.

-3. Season the chicken: Lay the boneless, skinless chicken thighs on a large plate or cutting board.
-Sprinkle both sides with about two-thirds of the spice mix.
-Rub them thoroughly to coat each piece evenly.
-Reserve the remaining spice mixture for later.
+3. Season the chicken: Place the chicken thighs on a large plate or cutting board and sprinkle both sides with about two-thirds of the spice mixture.
+Rub the spices evenly over the chicken and set the remaining spice mix aside for later.

-4. Sear the chicken: Heat the extra virgin olive oil in a large skillet over medium-high heat.
-Once the oil is hot and shimmering, add the chicken thighs.
-Sear them briefly on each side—approximately 2 minutes on the first side and 1 minute on the second—until nicely browned to enhance flavor.
+4. Sear the chicken: Heat olive oil in a large skillet over medium-high heat.
+Once hot, add the chicken thighs and sear for about 2 minutes on the first side until browned, then about 1 minute on the other side.
+This locks in flavor and texture.

-6. Shred or chop the chicken: Remove the cooked chicken thighs from the slow cooker and place them on a cutting board.
-When cool enough to handle, cut them into bite-sized pieces or shred using two forks.
+7. Shred or chop chicken: Remove the chicken thighs from the slow cooker and transfer to a cutting board.
+When cool enough to handle, cut into bite-size pieces or shred with two forks.
 Set aside.

-7. Thicken the sauce: Pour the can of light coconut milk and the cornstarch slurry into the slow cooker.
-Stir well to combine with the vegetables and cooking juices.
-Set the slow cooker to HIGH, cover, and cook for 15 minutes until the sauce thickens slightly.
+8. Thicken the sauce: Pour the coconut milk and cornstarch slurry into the slow cooker with the vegetables and cooking liquid.
+Stir well to combine.
+Turn the slow cooker to HIGH and cook, covered, for 15 minutes until the sauce thickens slightly.

-8. Combine chicken and sauce: Return the chopped or shredded chicken to the slow cooker.
-Stir to coat the chicken pieces evenly in the thickened sauce.
-Cover and cook for an additional 15 minutes on HIGH, ensuring the chicken and vegetables are hot and tender.
+9. Combine chicken and sauce: Return the shredded chicken to the slow cooker.
+Stir to thoroughly coat the chicken with the thickened curry sauce.
+Cover and cook on HIGH for an additional 15 minutes until everything is hot and tender.

-9. Serve: Serve the chicken curry warm over prepared brown rice or quinoa.
-Garnish with chopped fresh cilantro for a burst of freshness and flavor.
+10. Serve: Spoon the chicken curry over prepared brown rice or quinoa.
+Garnish with chopped fresh cilantro and serve warm for a delicious, satisfying meal.

 Notes

-• Ingredient Note: Chicken breasts are not recommended as they tend to dry out in the slow cooker.
-If substituted, monitor cooking time closely to avoid dryness.
+• INGREDIENT NOTE: Chicken thighs are recommended as chicken breasts can dry out in the slow cooker.
+If using breasts, monitor cooking time closely.

-• Storage: Store leftovers in an airtight container in the refrigerator for up to 5 days.
+• TO STORE: Refrigerate leftovers in an airtight container for up to 5 days.

-• Reheating: Combine desired portions of rice and curry if not already combined; reheat gently in the microwave or on the stovetop until warmed through.
+• TO REHEAT: Combine desired portions of rice and curry, then warm gently on the stovetop or in the microwave until heated through.

-• Freezing: Do not freeze this dish as the coconut milk tends to separate and become grainy upon thawing.
+• TO FREEZE: Do not freeze this dish, as the coconut milk may separate and develop an undesirable texture when thawed.

 Nutrition